xiahualiu/wg_gaming_installer/README.md

 **This project is a bash script that aims to setup a [WireGuard](https://www.wireguard.com/) VPN that is specified for PERSONAL gaming or torrenting use.
 It supports only ONE WireGuard client!**

-You can share the client configuration files to multiple devices.
-However only one of the client can run at the same time.
+You can share the client configuration file among multiple devices.
+However only one of the client can be active at the same time.

 If you are looking for a common WireGuard install script that supports multi-client connections, i.e. multiple devices connect to the VPN at the same time, please visit [this repository](https://github.com/angristan/wireguard-install/) to continue.

 ## Update Logs

 - 09/23/2024 Major update.
-    - Added support for OpenVZ, LXC with wireguard-go userspace implementation.
+    - Added support for OpenVZ, LXC by installing wireguard-go.
-    - Switched from legacy `iptables` to `nftables` rules, aligning with main Linux distributions.
+    - Switched from legacy `iptables` to `nftables` rules.
     - Added shellcheck GitHub Action.

 ## What it does